 1. Voyager 2 is the only mission that's visited Uranus—so far.

 Until Voyager 2 flew past Uranus in 1986 and sent back photos and measurements, we knew exceptionally little about the planet.
 Just a few decades ago it was believed to essentially be a smaller version of a Jupiter- or Saturn-like planet, but Uranus and Neptune are both decidedly different in composition.
 As previously mentioned, they are ice giants instead of gas giants like Jupiter and Saturn.
 Interestingly, most of the exoplanets we have discovered are ice giants as well—not gas giants.
 This is even more incentive to revisit Uranus, as it's an example of an extrasolar-like planet that's much more easily reachable.

 Even today we really don't know all that much about the farthest planets in our solar system.
 This is the primary reason that many scientists would like to make another trip there.
 The European Space Agency was very close to beginning a new mission to Uranus, called Uranus Pathfinder, but unfortunately it was rejected in one of the final stages of selection.

 Another bizarre fact about Uranus is that its magnetic field is a little wonky.
 We typically expect them to be pretty in line with the planet's rotational axis, but Uranus' magnetic field is 60 degrees off.
 If our magnetic field were the off that much, the north magnetic pole would be as far south as New Delhi, India!
 If we could visit Uranus, we might be able to learn more about magnetic fields—especially how they form.

-There's much we could learn, but the costs of such a journey are astronomical—up to about three billion dollars.
+There's much we could learn, but the costs of such a journey are astronomical—several billion dollars.
 The US definitely doesn't exactly have that kind of money to throw around, but perhaps in the future several countries will team up for a joint mission to our outermost planets.